gary083/GAN_Harmonized_with_HMMs/README.md

 # GAN_Harmonized_with_HMMs

 This is the implementation of [our paper](https://arxiv.org/abs/1904.04100).
-In this paper, we proposed an unsupervised phoneme recogntion system which can achieve 33.1% phoneme error rate on TIMIT.
+In this paper, we proposed an unsupervised speech (phoneme) recogntion system which can achieve 33.1% phoneme error rate on TIMIT.
 This method developed a GAN-based model to achieve unsupervised phoneme recognition and we further use a set of HMMs to work in harmony with the GAN.

 ## How to use